ghc-proposals/ghc-proposals/proposals/0000-minimal-should-warn-extras.rst

 course, the mistake I made was that I forgot to remove it from the ``MINIMAL`` pragma; but I was not warned about that.

-The important point is that the warning comes at the instantiation site instead of the class definition, which can be miles apart!
-(Imagine class coming from a library, and the instantiation from a user code: Even worse!)
+The important point is that the warning comes at the instantiation site instead of the class definition, which can be miles apart.
+Even worse: The class might be coming from a library and the library author was never warned about this obvious mistake.

-This proposal suggests that GHC should warn about this discrepancy right at the point where the `class X` is defined, with a message of the form::
+This proposal suggests that GHC should warn about this discrepancy right at the point where the ``class X`` is defined, with a message of the form::

   You made `foo` MINIMAL, but also gave an explicit definition for it.